nicumicle/simple-jwt-login/simple-jwt-login/README.md

 This plugin allows users to generate JWT tokens based from WordPress user email and password.

-In order to Get a new JWT, just make a POST request to */auth* route with your WordPress email and password and the response will look something like this:
+In order to Get a new JWT, just make a POST request to */auth* route with your WordPress email and password ( or password_hash) and the response will look something like this:

 ``
      {